Should You Accept Cookies?

 • Accepting cookies from unsecured sites

 Ultimately, you have the choice.
 The security risk posed by cookies is real.
 But cookies also provide helpful improvements to websites.
-You can also use software to prevent third-party cookies from following you around the web, including on your phone with tools like the best ad blockers for Androids
+You can also use software to prevent some cookies from following you around the web, including on your phone with tools like the best ad blockers for Androids

 If you’re still undecided about whether you should accept cookies, you could simply disable cookies on your web browser and see how it affects your online experience.